The Blog

 Eating Disorders, Therapist Resources Megan Y. Bruce Eating Disorders, Therapist Resources Megan Y. Bruce

-I recently led a training for therapists who don’t specialize in eating disorders about how to work with clients struggling with eating disorders and body image issues.
-I wanted to share my list of things to do to build and rapport and trust when helping someone recover.
+I wanted to share my list of things to do to build and rapport and trust when helping someone recover from an eating disorder.
 This is also helpful to read if you are a parent or loved one of someone with an eating disorder and you want to learn more about how to be helpful.
 So much of this advice is not intuitive for supporters, but can make all the difference in connecting with the person struggling.

 Read More

-Anxiety & Perfectionism, Mental Health, Sleep Megan Y. Bruce Anxiety & Perfectionism, Mental Health, Sleep Megan Y. Bruce
+Anxiety & Perfectionism Megan Y. Bruce Anxiety & Perfectionism Megan Y. Bruce

-Spoiler alert: this is a terrible plan.
-But it’s a common refrain you hear on college campuses, in tech start ups with 80 hour work weeks, among new parents, etc. It’s said half in jest, but with an element of- eh, rest isn’t that important.
-People have so many other demands, this can feel like the easiest one to let up on.
-The problem is that lack of (or irregular/fragmented) sleep is one of the single best predictors for developing a mental health disorder.
+People have so many other demands, sleep can feel like the easiest task to let up on.
+The problem is that lack of, or irregular/fragmented, sleep is one of the best predictors for developing mood or anxiety symptoms.
 You are way more vulnerable to conditions like depression, anxiety and chronic burnout when you’re sleep deprived.
 Every organ in your body operates on a circadian rhythm, every hormone is regulated by our sleep/wake cycles.
 So while we think we can push through the lack of sleep, the price we pay is often steeper than people realize.

 Read More

-Mental Health, Pop Culture Megan Y. Bruce Mental Health, Pop Culture Megan Y. Bruce
+Emotions Megan Y. Bruce Emotions Megan Y. Bruce

-If we in the mental health field know how to help people feel their feelings in a healthy way, i.e. a way that helps prevent the development of mental illness, why do the cultural norms around feeling emotions require the exact opposite?
+If feeling and expressing your feelings in a healthy way helps you avoid the development of mental illness, why do the cultural norms around emotions require the exact opposite?
 For example, have you ever felt ashamed for crying when you were sad?
 Embarrassed for being too excited or giddy?
 Foolish for earnestly trying something new and, like any beginner, sucking?
 Have you ever told someone you were doing really well, but in reality you felt terrible?
 Of course you have!
 Most of us have.

 Read More